Types of PF Withdrawals

 - If they wish to move permanently abroad.

 - If a female employee is resigning due to reasons such as pregnancy, childbirth, getting married, etc.

-Employees can make withdrawals based on the below listed circumstances.
-Listed below is the withdrawal purpose, the minimum service requirement to be eligible to make the withdrawal, the PF withdrawal limit and the relations for who the employee can make the withdrawal.
+Employees can make withdrawals based on the below-listed circumstances.
+Listed below are the withdrawal purpose, the minimum service requirement to be eligible to make the withdrawal, the PF withdrawal limit and the relations for who the employee can make the withdrawal.

 |PF withdrawal reason||Minimum service||PF Withdrawal Limit||Relations|

 |House Construction or purchase of plot||3 years||90% of PF balance||The PF account holder and spouse or joint|

 |Home Loan Repayment||3 years||90% of PF balance||The PF account holder and spouse or joint|